 Digital assistants are one of the best examples of how IUI is enabling better UX.

-However, there are many other applications where a UI is still part of the situation.
+However, there are many other applications where an intelligence interface design is still part of the situation.

 Changing UIs and Why AI Is the Next Shift